Alektryon/alektryonator/README.md

   <ul>
   <li>Press "Enter" to add phrase to history table</li>
   <li>Box is cleared automatically on "Enter", press "Del" to clear manually</li>
+  <li>Press "Shift - Enter" to preserve contents when a new phrase is added</li>
   <li>Phrase can be removed from history with "Del" if it is present (use Up/Down arrows to cycle through history)</li>
   <li>Press "End" to add current phrase (sentence) as a list of words and phrases</li>
   <li>Press "Home" to remove all entries from history table</li>